jdoleary/Spellmasons/docs/TasksCurrent.md

 # Nov Week 3
- - bug: wsPie, adding a client from a tab where the client is already in the room fails the first time but succeeds the second time.
 - Publish 1st steam build
-    - Make menu options scrollable on small screens
 - Bugs
 - Fix: should not broadcast latency warning for a message that fails with a rejected promise
 # Nov Week 4
     - Optimize
     - Make gameplay video with Brad, add it to Steam and YouTube